 However, cloud cover was lower than expected and as they crossed the coast at about 19:45 it appears to have been made further south than planned.
 Adding to the confusion they may have been using Luftwaffe maps identifying Lostock Hall 5 miles further to the north near Preston (which had been attacked several times previously) rather than Lostock near Bolton.
 If this was the case it would have been almost impossible to identify their intended target.

 Neither aeroplane were able to spot either the reservoir or the propeller factory at Lostock.
 With limited fuel reserves there was almost no time for a search and in Bergemann’s lead aeroplane an argument seems to have taken place about what to do next.
-No bombs were dropped and maintaining close formation the two Ju 88’s continued south-easterly passing low of Trafford Park just to the West of Manchester (where they could have released their bombs to good effect, but didn’t) and then on to the south of Manchester at Withington where they were recognised by a member of the RAF who was on leave.
-By 20:10 the incursion was identified as raid 299, and an Air Raid Alert raised for Manchester which was in place until 20:23.
+No bombs were dropped and maintaining close formation the two Ju 88’s continued south-easterly passing low over Trafford Park just to the West of Manchester (where they could have released their bombs to good effect, but didn’t) and then on to the south of Manchester at Withington where they were recognised by a member of the RAF who was on leave.
+By 20:10 the incursion was identified as Raid 299, and an Air Raid Alert raised for Manchester which was in place until 20:23.
 The two raiders were again recognised a few miles further east low over Burnage heading south-east.

 (There are some uncorroborated and unlikely accounts that they circled over Avro’s Woodford aerodrome south of Manchester where Lancaster bombers were built.
 Again, it would have been a good opportunity to cause havoc.
 It may have been a secondary target, but if it was, they took no action.)